jurakovic/runtime/README.md

 This repository is a fork of the [dotnet/runtime](https://github.com/dotnet/runtime), created solely to build the [_Book of the Runtime_](https://github.com/dotnet/runtime/tree/main/docs/design/coreclr/botr/README.md) using MkDocs and host it on GitHub Pages.

-It provides easy-to-navigate interface with dark and light themes and interactive search functionality.
+The site provides easy-to-navigate interface with dark and light themes and interactive search functionality.

-Site is available at <https://jurakovic.github.io/runtime/>.
+It is available at <https://jurakovic.github.io/runtime/>.

 <!-- > This repo only provides GitHub Pages site and does not alter original documentation.
 For documentation updates please refer to the dotnet/runtime [contributing](https://github.com/dotnet/runtime/blob/main/CONTRIBUTING.md) guidelines. -->